 The MCC philosophy of Christian service is based on the idea that both academic preparation and practical service activities are valuable in the college experience.
 Christian colleges have recognized and practiced this philosophy since Bible college accreditation began.
 A total of seven semesters of Christian Service is required for graduation in the traditional bachelor degree programs or a total of three semesters of Christian Service is required for graduation in the traditional associate degree programs.
+A total of three semesters of Christian Service is required for graduation in the traditional associate degree programs.
 A total of three semesters of Christian Service is required for graduation in the LEAD and distance learning degree completion programs.